cs50nestm/web/runoff/README.md

 ## Specification

-Complete the implementation of `runoff.c` in such a way that it simulates a runoff election.
+Complete the implementation of `runoff.py` in such a way that it simulates a runoff election.

 * Complete the `vote` function.
   * The function takes arguments `voter`, `rank`, and `name`.
-If `name` is a match for the name of a valid candidate, then you should update the global preferences array to indicate that the voter `voter` has that candidate as their `rank` preference (where `0` is the first preference, `1` is the second preference, etc.).
+If `name` is a match for the name of a valid candidate, then you should update the preferences list to indicate that the voter `voter` has that candidate as their `rank` preference (where `0` is the first preference, `1` is the second preference, etc.).
   * If the preference is successfully recorded, the function should return `true`; the function should return `false` otherwise (if, for instance, `name` is not the name of one of the candidates).
 * Complete the `tabulate` function.
   * The function should update the number of `votes` each candidate has at this stage in the runoff.